MicrosoftDocs/fabric-docs/docs/get-started/taskflows-overview.md

 Deleting the task flow will only delete all the tasks and any associations between the items and the tasks.

+[QWESTION: What do you mean by "associations between the items and the tasks?
+Do you mean assignments?]

-To delete a task flow, first select on a blank area of the canvas to ensure that no tasks are selected.
-This makes the task flow pane visible.
-Next, locate the '...' in the top right corner of the pane and select on it.
-Then select **Delete** **task flow** to delete the task flow.
+To delete a task flow, first select on a blank area of the canvas to display the task flow pane.
+Next, select the trash icon to delete the task flow.

 :::image type="content" source="./media/taskflows-overview/image34.png" alt-text="AlttextE":::